Callum Hudson-Odoi: 2020–21 season

-Hudson-Odoi scored his first goal of the new season, coming off the bench to net Chelsea's second in an eventual 3–3 draw at West Bromwich Albion on 26 September.
-Chelsea came back from 3–0 down to tie the match.
+Hudson-Odoi scored his first goal of the new season, coming off the bench to net Chelsea's second in an eventual 3–3 draw away to West Bromwich Albion on 26 September.
+Chelsea came back from 3–0 down to draw the match.
 A month later on 28 October, Hudson-Odoi scored his first-ever goal in the UEFA Champions League, opening the scoring in a 4–0 away win at Krasnodar.

 Following the departure of Frank Lampard, and the subsequent appointment of Thomas Tuchel, Hudson-Odoi began playing more regularly.
 He started the first three matches under Tuchel, who immediately began to deploy him as a wing-back.
 Hudson-Odoi said "It was something new for me.
 It was my first time trying it [in training] and I felt alright playing in it, it wasn't a problem for me.
 It was good trying to play that position."
-Hudson-Odoi was named Man of the Match in Chelsea's 2–0 win against Burnley on 31 January 2021, also providing the assist for César Azpilicueta’s goal.
+Hudson-Odoi was named Man of the Match in Chelsea's 2–0 win against Burnley on 31 January 2021, also providing the assist for César Azpilicueta's goal.

 On 20 February 2021, Hudson-Odoi was brought on as a half-time substitute replacing Tammy Abraham with Chelsea trailing 1–0 to Southampton.
 However, Tuchel opted to substitute Hudson-Odoi back off just 31 minutes after halftime, replacing him with Hakim Ziyech.
 Following the match, Tuchel said, "I was not happy with his attitude, energy and counter-pressing.
 I took him off and we demand 100%, I feel he is not in the right shape to help us.
 It was a hard decision but tomorrow it is forgotten."
 Tuchel reportedly apologized to Hudson-Odoi following the match, saying "Maybe it is even unfair, but it was my feeling."
 Hudson-Odoi went on to start the next match, a 1–0 win against Atlético Madrid in the Champions League.

-On 29 May, Hudson-Odoi was part of the Chelsea squad that defeated Manchester City 1–0 in the UEFA Champions League Final.
+On 29 May, Hudson-Odoi was part of the Chelsea squad that beat Manchester City 1–0 in the 2021 Champions League final.

-2021–22 season
+2021–2023

 On 23 October 2021, Hudson-Odoi scored his first goal of the season in Chelsea's 7–0 win against Norwich City.

-2022–23 season: Loan to Bayer Leverkusen

-On 30 August 2022, Hudson-Odoi joined Bundesliga team Bayer Leverkusen on a season-long loan deal.
-He scored his first goal for Bayer Leverkusen in a 2-2 away draw at Atlético Madrid in the UEFA Champions League on 26 October.
+On 30 August 2022, Hudson-Odoi joined Bundesliga club Bayer Leverkusen on a season-long loan.
+He scored his first goal for Leverkusen on 26 October in a 2–2 draw away to Atlético Madrid in the Champions League.